Lighting Column Types

 Can be very similar to a) but aluminium extrusions can lead to greater variety including fluted shafts.
 The base compartment can also be formed by a casting which can be ornate and does not need to maintain a constant section.

-c) Tapered Tubular or Polygonal Steel
+c) Tapered Circular or Polygonal Steel

-d) Tapered Tubular or Polygonal Aluminium
+d) Tapered Circular or Polygonal Aluminium

 Concrete columns became very popular after the war and were in many forms with the flexibility of casting.
 Initially they were reinforced, but later generally tapered columns were prestressed with very ornate columns remaining as reinforced.
 In later years all concrete columns were spun to give a uniform dense outer surface.
 Standard production of concrete lighting columns stopped in the UK around 1998.